TomBergmanis/TomBergmanis/README.md

 - Languages: Python, JavaScript, HTML, and CSS
 - Frameworks/ Tools: Git, CitHub, Command Line

-I am also looking to learn SQL, Power BI in the near future.

 ## PROJECTS:

 Check out some of my projects